CS-433/ml-project-2-hiiiii/README.md

 ## Setup

 Run the script `setup.sh` to download the required packages and data.
-The train data with additional parking images can be obtained by change the `WITH_PARKING` variable in `setup.sh` to `1`.
+The train data with additional parking images can be obtained by changing the `WITH_PARKING` variable in `setup.sh` to `1`.

 ## Run